Unit 3 - Practice Quiz

 B. Classic Theory

-D. Recurring Theory
+D. Trickle-down Theory

 9 Tattered jeans, grunge, and punk styles influencing high-end runways are examples of: